shafaaf/koin-inventory-webapp/README.md

 - Clean up code using npm start warnings
 - Remove all print statements
 - Some warning about set state in transactions.
 I think not using componentDidMount properly
+- Add ability to confirm or remove the pictures uploaded on add item page